To be a pro-vax or not, the COVID-19 vaccine conundrum on Twitter: Classification of Dual-Stance Users

-As described above, $60\%$ of the dual users have more pro-vax tweets than anti-vax tweets which shows tendency towards favouring the COVID-19 vaccines rather than rejecting them.
+We now explore these dual-stance users in more depth.
+To begin, we focus how many dual-stance users lean towards sending more pro- or anti-vax tweets, and call them {\it pro-leaning} or {\it anti-leaning} respectively.
+As described above, $60\%$ of the dual users have more pro-vax tweets than anti-vax tweets.
+This shows a tendency towards favouring COVID-19 vaccines rather than rejecting them.
 However, considering the imperfections in the stance detection process, it would be erroneous to classify users into pro-leaning, anti-leaning, or balanced classes based only on their number of pro-vax and anti-vax tweets.
+Here, {\it balanced} class refers to the users with almost similar contributions from both sides of the debate.
 Instead, we estimate the probability of an individual user to be in either of the above-mentioned classes.
-A user is subsequently placed in a class with higher likelihood.
-More precisely, we defined a threshold based assignment rule when probabilities are too close to each other.
+A user is subsequently placed in a class with a higher likelihood.
+More precisely, we defined a threshold-based assignment rule when probabilities are too close to each other.

-For tractable calculations, we assumed independent tweet classification into stances as in \ref{sec:st_noise}, and also that each stance classification can result in either {\it true} or {\it false} classification, which allows us to use Binomial distribution for probability computations.
-The probability that a user favours pro-vax stance more than anti-vax or is {\it pro-leaning} is the likelihood that there are more pro-vax tweets from the user than anti-vax in the presence of stance detection errors, i.e.,
+For tractable calculations, we assumed independent tweet classification into stances as in Section~\ref{sec:st_noise}, and also that each stance classification can result in either {\it true} or {\it false} classification, which allows us to use Binomial distributions for probability computations.
+The probability that a user is {\it pro-leaning} (i.e., favouring pro-vax more than anti-vax stance) is the likelihood that there are more pro-vax tweets from the user than anti-vax in the presence of stance detection errors:

 where $n_a$ ($n_p$) are the total number of anti-vax (pro-vax) tweets posted by the user.
 Similarly, the probability that a user is {\it anti-leaning} is,

 Also, the probability of a user being {\it balanced} is,